Official Name: Kingdom of Saudi Arabia

 Ducroire Delcredere Commercial Risk Rating: C – highest risk

-Improvement of the investment climate is an important part of the Saudi government's broader program to liberalize the country's trade and investment regime, diversify an economy overly dependent on oil and petrochemicals, promote employment for a very young population, and become an active player in the World Trade Organization (WTO) following its accession in December 2005.
+Improvement of the investment climate is an important part of the Saudi government's broader program to liberalize the country's trade and investment regime, diversify an economy overly dependent on oil and petrochemicals, promote employment for a very young population, and become an active player in the World Trade Organization (WTO) following its accession.

 The government encourages investment in transportation, education, health, information and communications technology, life sciences and energy, in six “Economic Cities” that are in various states of development.
 The Economic Cities are to be new, comprehensive developments in different regions focusing on particular industries.
 Prospective investors will find attractive Saudi Arabia's economic stability, large market, sound infrastructure, a well-regulated banking system and relatively high per capita income.